 Don’t forget to take a look at our picks for the best messaging apps for iOS and Android, some of which also let you video-call your family and friends.

-The reason that Facebook Messenger is perhaps the best choice on this list is the fact that you probably already have it, and most of your friends do too.
+The reason that Facebook Messenger is perhaps the best choice on this list is the fact that you probably already have it, and most of your friends do, too.
 Not only that, but it’s also pretty easy to use.
-Simply open up the app, press on the person you want to call, and tap the camera button in the top-right corner.
-The app will then connect you with your friend, and you’ll be able to chat the same way you would in any other video chat app.
+Simply open up the app, press on the person you want to call and tap the camera button in the top-right corner.
+The app will then connect you with your friend and you will be able to chat the same way you would in any other video chat app.
 If you need to chat with a group, you can call a group of Facebook friends at once.